Reward-Respecting Subtasks for Model-Based Reinforcement Learning: Model learning

 In this section we describe the third step in the STOMP progression: learning a model of the environment's action and option transitions.
-Recall that an option is a pair, $o\doteq\langle\pi_o, \beta_o\rangle$, consisting of a policy and a stopping function.
-Actions are a special case of options in which the policy $\pi_o$ always selects the action and the stopping function always stops, $\beta_o(s)\=1, \forall s\in\S$.
+Recall that an option is a pair, $o\doteq(\pi_o, \beta_o)$, consisting of a policy and a stopping function.
+Actions are a special case of options in which the policy $\pi_o$ always selects the action and the stopping function always stops, $\beta_o(s)\=1$, for all $s\in\S$.
 Let $\O(s)$ denote the set of options (including actions) available in state $s$, and let $\O$ denote the set of all options (unioning over all states).
-With a slight abuse of notation, we allow $\O$ to also include the indices of state-features $i\in\F$ for which the agent has learned an option; when that feature index appears in a position that is expecting an option (as in the next few equations) we mean the option corresponding to that feature.
+With a slight abuse of notation, we allow these sets of options to include the indices of state-features $i\in\T$ for which the agent has learned an option; when such a feature index appears in a position that is expecting an option, we mean the option corresponding to that feature.

-The \textit{idealized} model is expressed in terms of the underlying environment states $s\in\S$ and exactly matches the true underlying dynamics.
+The \textit{ideal} model is expressed in terms of the underlying environment states $s\in\S$ and exactly matches the true underlying dynamics.
 Like all models, it is comprised of a reward part and a state-transition part.
 The reward part is a function $r: \S\times \O\rightarrow\Re$ returning the expected cumulative discounted reward if the option were executed starting from the state:

-for all $o\in\O$ and $s\in\S$, and where the expectation is conditional on actions being selected by $\pi_o$ and $K$ being determined by $\beta_o$.
-The state-transition part of an idealized model is a function ${p}: \S\times\S\times\O\rightarrow[0, 1]$ returning, for each state $s$ in which an option might be started, the probability of stopping in each state $s'$, discounted by the time until stopping:
+where the expectation is conditional on actions being selected by $\pi_o$ and the stopping time $K$ being determined by $\beta_o$.
+The state-transition part of an ideal model is a function ${p}: \S\times\S\times\O\rightarrow[0, 1]$ returning, for each state $s$ in which an option might be started, the probability of stopping in each state $s'$, discounted by the time until stopping:

-for all $o\in\O$ and $s, s'\in\S$, and where the probability is conditional on the actions from $t$ being selected according to the policy of option $o$ and $K$ being determined by its stopping function.
+where the probability is conditional on the actions being selected according to the policy of option $o$ and $K$ being determined by its stopping function.
 Note that we write the $p$ function with a $|$, suggesting that it is a probability distribution, but for $\gamma<1$ it is not.
 This precise form is dictated by the requirement that option models and action models be interchangeable in planning methods such as value iteration (see next section).